 IT departments must ensure that admins can even implement liquid cooling technology; this preparation can bring extra expenses.

 "Truly adopting liquid cooling also means that you have to support a 60 kw, a 70 kw or higher-power density per rack.
-There [can be] a secondary cost of retooling data center to support higher power densities," Shenoy said.
+There [can be] a secondary cost of retooling your data center to support higher power densities," Shenoy said.

 There's also a mental hurdle, according to Tease.
 Industry professionals familiar with mainframes have been around liquid cooling technology for a long time and may wonder why liquid-based cooling wasn't adopted sooner, but some organizations and IT teams are cautious to have water or liquid near infrastructure.